About Us

 Heidi Overson

 Heidi is Amara’s mom and lives in the Coulee Region.
 She is a writer and editor whose work has appeared in local and national publications.
-She also owns and operates a party rental business.
 Her story about Amara’s struggle (on our blog page) went viral, appearing on websites all over the world.
-She and Randall have raised four children.
+She and Randall raised four children and are Mormor and BaPa to two beautiful grandchildren.
 She is determined to fulfill the foundation’s mission and will fight in honor of Amara and all others who lost their lives.
+(Genesis 50:20)

 Randall Overson